NTNU-IDATG2001-2021/mappe-del-2-hospital-gui-mmstene/README.md

 The cogwheel icon is to edit a selected person.
 The X icon is to remove a selcted patient.
 The patients will be shown in the tableview in the center of the screen.
 You can also import a spredsheet in the form of a .csv file to add to the tableview.
 If you want to export from the tableview you can do that too!*

+You will also be able to use hotkeys for adding "A", editing "E", removing "R" and exiting "Esc"

 *This only works for .csv files!